memfault/interrupt/_drafts/firmware-code-size-optimization-1.md

 So in this program we have:
 * 10800 bytes of `text`, which is code
 * 104 bytes of `data`, which is statically initalized memory
-* 8272 bytes of `bcc`, which is zero-initialized memory
+* 8272 bytes of `bss`, which is zero-initialized memory

 Unfortunately, the output of this tool is a little misleading.
 You may think that your program will occupy `10800` bytes of flash, but this is not the case.